JetBrains/teamcity-documentation/topics/azure-devops-server.md

 [//]: # (title: Azure DevOps Server)
 [//]: # (auxiliary-id: Azure DevOps Server;Team Foundation Server)

 TeamCity can connect to repositories in a version control system of Microsoft Azure DevOps Server (formerly, Team Foundation Server), or Azure DevOps Services.
-It supports both Git and TFVC types of repository.

 This article contains descriptions of the fields and options available when setting up an Azure DevOps Server [VCS root](vcs-root.md) type.
 Common VCS root properties are described [here](configuring-vcs-roots.md#Common+VCS+Root+Properties).

-When connecting to an Azure DevOps Git repository, select [Git](git.md) as _Type of VCS_.
+__This type of root allows connecting to TFVC repositories only.
+When connecting to an Azure DevOps Git repository, select the [Git](git.md) type__.

->If you have an Azure DevOps Server root configured, TeamCity will suggest configuring the [Azure Board Work Items](azure-board-work-items.md) as well.

 ## Cross-Platform Azure DevOps Integration